A five step guide to assessing your payroll processes

 Take some time to map out each payroll process under review.
-Track the information from action to action and from person to person.
-What you’re looking for are bottlenecks - those steps which slow the flow of data - which can be ripe for a different way of doing things.
+Track the information from action to action, person to person.
+What you’re looking for are bottlenecks, those steps which slow the flow of data, which can be ripe for a different way of doing things.
 Furthermore, search for errors; some stages will cause more mistakes than others.
-Examine these for the causes of those mistakes; are they human, procedural or technical?
+These can then be examined for the causes of those mistakes; are they human, procedural or technical?
 How can they be avoided?
 Finally, the mapping process should show up any redundancies, such as unnecessary checks and monitoring; what are the touchpoints for the data?

 Tempting as it is to fix mistakes and redundancies as soon as you spot them, be patient.
-Now that you have all the information, take time to agree the strategic priorities for your review.
+Now that you have all the information, take time to agree on the strategic priorities for your review.
 For example, no doubt you want a payroll process that is both faster and more accurate, but if faced with a process stage that can be tweaked for one or the other, not both, which do you choose?
-Knowing upfront the organizational priorities as they apply to payroll provides a clear framework to the review process.
-Consider the wider picture, including budgets, other ongoing organizational change projects, relevant legislation (current and upcoming), and your overarching business goals.
+Knowing up front the organizational priorities as they apply to payroll provides a clear framework for the review process.
+Consider the wider picture, including budgets, other ongoing organizational change projects, relevant legislation (current and upcoming), and the overarching business goals.

 3. Process design